JoGMG/mayeso/README.md

 ## Getting Started

-To get started with Mayeso, follow these steps:
+To get started with Mayeso (client-side), follow these steps:

 1. Clone this repository to your local machine.
 2. Install dependencies using `npm install`.
 3. Start the development server using `npm start`.
-4. Open your browser and navigate to `http://localhost:5000` to access Mayeso.
+4. Open your browser and navigate to `http://localhost:5000` to access Mayeso (client-side).

 ## Technologies Used